by Bruce Wenning

 Adult spider mites are tiny, no more than 1/50 of an inch long and range in color from pale green to yellow to light red (Ellis and Bradley, 1992).
 Spider mites can be very damaging pests and can build up their populations rapidly.
 They are difficult to control with some organic methods, but applying lightweight horticultural oil weekly for three weeks in a row will reduce the population.
 The oil suffocates the eggs, nymphs and adults.
 Both nymphs and adults feed on the same plant at the same time and many generations can occur in one growing season once they start.

 The miticide called Floramite is very good at killing off these and other mite pests.
+Floramite will kill the egg stage of spider mites too, but is ineffective at killing the eggs of the other plant pest mites.
+Floramite can be used for some edible crops.
+Check the compound’s label for a complete list of plants including edible crop species suitable for treatment.
 In the landscape, keeping weed populations down and watering/misting garden plants help in the reduction of this pest because spider mites thrive in hot, dry conditions.
 You must monitor for this pest once you detect it, and control it immediately.

 There is a broad host range of more than 150 species of plants (Gill et al, 1999).
 Hosts range from woody to herbaceous plants and include more than what I’m listing but include, ageratum, antirrhinum, boxwood, convallaria, cotoneaster, delphinium, dianthus, gladiolus, hedra, hemerocallis, impatiens, pachysandra, phlox, cherry, oaks, viburnum, euonymus, dogwood, and many others (Ellis and Bradley, 1992; Cranshaw, 2004).